Course Code: psb

 Are you a bona fide animal fan?
 Do you love nothing more than a long walk with a furry friend?
 If so, then a career in pet sitting may be just right for you.
 In this first lesson, you'll discover what pet sitters do, what the many benefits are, and how to determine if there's a strong market for this business in your area.
 The good news is, you don't need lots of money to get started—your love for animals, your strong sense of responsibility, and the knowledge and skills you'll learn in this course will take you far!

 In this lesson, you'll find out how to care for dogs.
 You'll see that feeding is more than just putting food in a bowl as you discover how to determine food and water quantities for the dogs you care for.
 You'll also learn about some of the ways to help Spot get the exercise he needs without overdoing.
-You'll examine the dog's vital signs—the signposts to health—and review specific conditions dogs sometimes develop, so you'll always be able to assess the overall health of your canine clients.
+You'll examine a dog's vital signs and learn how to accurately assess the overall health of your canine clients.
 Finally, you'll consider two emergency situations that can mean the difference between life and death for a dog and outline what to do if they arise.

 In this lesson, you'll gain an understanding of all the ways that cats are not just little dogs.
 You'll see that feline nutritional requirements are unique, and you'll explore the latest guidelines for ensuring that cats get the nutrition they need.
 From hair balls and abscesses to more serious conditions, such as thromboembolism and urinary blockages, you'll examine the particular health concerns you'll need to be aware of as you care for cats.
 You'll learn how to identify these diseases as well as others and evaluate a cat's vital signs so that you can be alert to emergency situations.